chrisleekr/binance-trading-bot/README.md

   not use the latest MongoDB to support Raspberry Pi 32bit.
 Used MongoDB version is 3.2.20, which is provided by [apcheamitru](https://hub.docker.com/r/apcheamitru/arm32v7-mongo).
+- The bot is tested/working with Linux and Raspberry Pi 4 32bit.
+Other platforms are not tested.

 #### Buy Signal